alexjvr1/UKButterflies/README.md

 ```

 ### 02. Map to reference genome with BWA mem

+It is more efficient to run this code in local directory before submitting to queue
 ```
-#It is more efficient to run this code in local directory before submitting to queue
+#Index the reference genome if needed.
+Check whether the *fasta.fai* file exists in the SpeciesName/RefGenome/ folder in your local directory.
+If not, run the indexing code.

 #index reference genome
 module load apps/bwa-0.7.15
 bwa index RefGenome/*fasta

 #Create files with input names
 ls 01a_museum_cutadapt_reads/*R1*fastq.gz >> R1.museum.names